 Some simple remedies for relieving seasonal allergies include:

-The idea of this remedy is flush out mucus and allergens from your nose.
+The idea of this remedy is to flush out mucus and allergens from your nose.

-You can either use a pre-made saline solution or make your own by dissolving 1 tsp of Himalayan or plain sea salt in 4 cups of boiled (then cooled), filtered, or distilled water.
-Pour solution into the Neti Pot and pour through one nostril, letting it drain out the other.
+You can either use a pre-made saline solution or make your own by dissolving one teaspoon of Himalayan or plain sea salt in four cups of boiled (then cooled), filtered or distilled water.
+Pour the solution into the Neti Pot and pour it through one nostril, letting it drain out the other.
 See full instructions here.

 This wonderful herb is a natural antihistamine that can be very effective at naturally blocking the body’s ability to produce histamine.

-Compounds have been found in nettles that help combat the inflammation and reactivity of allergy sufferers.
-For example, composites in nettles appear to inhibit inflammatory pathways and also act against the histamine receptors.
+According to Champagne Nutrition, ‘compounds have been found in nettles that help combat the inflammation and reactivity of allergy sufferers.
+For example, composites in nettles appear to inhibit inflammatory pathways and also act against the histamine receptors.’

 Nettle leaf can made into a tea that provides some relief from allergy symptoms.
 It can also be combined with other herbs like peppermint leaf and red raspberry leaf to make a soothing herbal tea.
 By heating the nettle, it removes the stinging part of the leaf, so it becomes safe to consume.